 Daily life relaxation

-If you do not plan to truly learn to fight and you only want to obtain wellness through the practice of Kung Fu, you can focus your daily routine in this way:
+If you do not plan to learn to fight and you only want to obtain wellness through the practice of Kung Fu, you can focus your daily routine in this way:

-- Practice Meditation and breathing control (to learn to avoid any unwanted tension, read for example Breathing for immediate relaxation)
+- Practice sessions of meditation and breathing control (to learn to recognize and eliminate any unwanted tension, read for example Breathing for immediate relaxation)

-- Perform static stretching exercises flanked by the right breathing (read Meditation method 5)
+- Perform static stretching exercises flanked by the right breathing methods (read for example Meditation method 5)

-- When you have gained a certain level of flexibility you can start dynamic stretching exercises
+- Once reached a minimum level of flexibility you can start dynamic stretching exercises

 - Practice regeneration exercises (read 5 regeneration practices to recover after training)

-- If you want you can also perform slow running
+- To complete the circle, you can also perform slow running

 - Do a warm-up before starting stretching (How to correctly perform warm-up)